laboon/ebook/text/25_test_plans.md

 A test plan is, at its core, simply a collection of __test cases__.
 Test cases are the individual tests that make up a test plan.
 Let's assume that you are creating a test plan for testing a new app that tells you if a cup of coffee is too hot to drink.
 Our hypothetical app marketers really like cold coffee, and decided not to implement any functionality about reporting the coffee temperature being too low.
 There are two requirements:

-* __FUN-COFFEE-TOO-HOT:__ If the coffee temperature is measured at 175 degrees Fahrenheit or higher, the app shall display the `TOO HOT` message.
+* _FUN-COFFEE-TOO-HOT:_ If the coffee temperature is measured at 175 degrees Fahrenheit or higher, the app shall display the `TOO HOT` message.
-* __FUN-COFFEE-JUST-RIGHT:__ If the coffee temperature is measured at less than 175 degrees Fahrenheit, the app shall display the `JUST RIGHT` message.
+* _FUN-COFFEE-JUST-RIGHT:_ If the coffee temperature is measured at less than 175 degrees Fahrenheit, the app shall display the `JUST RIGHT` message.

 How would we develop a test plan for our coffee temperature app?
 There is one input---the coffee temperature measured---and two possible outputs, one of the set `["TOO HOT", "JUST RIGHT"]`.
 We can ignore for now that I think most people would find coffee at 45 degrees Fahrenheit to definitely not be "JUST RIGHT".

 A single input value and one of two possible output values is a simple case of equivalence class partitioning, so let's partition up those equivalence classes.

-* __JUST-RIGHT:__ [-INF, -INF + 1, ...
+* _JUST-RIGHT:_ [-INF, -INF + 1, ...
 173, 174] &rarr; `JUST RIGHT`
-* __TOO-HOT:__    [175, 176, ...
+* _TOO-HOT:_    [175, 176, ...
 INF - 1, INF] &rarr; `TOO HOT`

 Our boundary values are 174 and 175, as they mark the division between the two equivalence classes.
 Let's also use two interior values, 135 for the JUST-RIGHT class and 200 for the TOO-HOT class.
 For this particular sample test plan, we will ignore the implicit boundary values of infinity and negative infinity (or the system's concept of these, MAXINT and MININT).

 Using these values, and a general idea of what we would like to test, we can start to create test cases.
 Although different tools and companies will have different templates for entering test cases, this is a relatively standard one that can be applied or modified for most software projects:

-1. __Identifier:__ An identifier, such as "16", "DB-7", or "DATABASE-TABLE-DROP-TEST", which uniquely identifies the test case.
+1. __Identifier__: An identifier, such as "16", "DB-7", or "DATABASE-TABLE-DROP-TEST", which uniquely identifies the test case.
-2. __Test Case:__ A description of the test case and what it is testing.
+2. __Test Case__: A description of the test case and what it is testing.
-3. __Preconditions:__ Any preconditions for the state of the system or world before the test begins.
+3. __Preconditions__: Any preconditions for the state of the system or world before the test begins.
-4. __Input Values:__ Any values input directly to the test.
+4. __Input Values__: Any values input directly to the test.
-5. __Execution Steps:__ The actual steps of the test, to be executed by the tester.
+5. __Execution Steps__: The actual steps of the test, to be executed by the tester.
-6. __Output Values:__ Any values output directly by the test.
+6. __Output Values__: Any values output directly by the test.
-7. __Postconditions:__ Any postconditions of the state of the system or world which should hold true after the test has been executed.
+7. __Postconditions__: Any postconditions of the state of the system or world which should hold true after the test has been executed.

 Don't worry if you still have some questions on these definitions.
 In the following sections, we will go more deeply into all of them and provide examples.